 Q: Is there any other method for providing a sign-on based on current Active Directory credentials but using federated sign-on or password hash synchronization?

-A: At this moment – NO. But Azure AD team is working on it now.
-Keep watching our blog and you will get to know it as soon as it gets released.
+A: At this moment – NO. But the Azure AD team is working on it now.
+Keep watching our blog and you will get to know about it as soon as it gets released.

 Q: What about the Alternate Logon ID?
 You said that there is something related to authentication?

 A: I’m glad you are paying attention.
 When you are using the Alternate Logon ID, it means that the value (other than UPN) is sent to Azure AD as the user identifier.
 The user identifier is sent with the AD FS as part of the token generated by the service.
 Then it also needs to contain this “other” value.
 To do this, you need to configure rules in your AD FS to retrieve this value instead of UPN.
-Find that well covered in Alternate Logon Id configuration guide.
+You will find it well covered in the Alternate Logon Id configuration guide.
 These simple backup script for AD FS claims rules might become handy as well.

 Q: The password hash synchronization… is it secure?